-Cecilia Hyunjung Mo is an Associate Professor of Political Science at University of California, Berkeley and an Associate Professor of Public Policy (by courtesy) at UC Berkeley’s Goldman School of Public Policy.
+Cecilia Hyunjung Mo is the Judith E. Gruber Associate Professor of Political Science at the University of California, Berkeley, and an Associate Professor of Public Policy at UC Berkeley’s Goldman School of Public Policy.
 She serves as a scientific advisor for IPA's Human Trafficking Research Initiative.

 She holds a Ph.D in Political Economics and an MA in Political Science from Stanford University; an MPA in International Development from Harvard University; an MA in Secondary Education from Loyola Marymount University; and a BA in Mathematics and Interdisciplinary Studies from the University of Southern California.
 During the 2015-2016 academic year, she was a W. Glenn Campbell and Rita Ricardo-Campbell National Fellow and the Robert Eckles Swain National Fellow at the Hoover Institution, Stanford University.